-A quick and easy sour cherry cake – exactly how we like it!
-Although it’s quite hard to find fresh sour cherries in England, I normally just buy them frozen.
-Trust me, they’re equally as good.
-The best part of an upside-down cake is that you don’t have to worry if the cherries will fall to the bottom.
+A quick and easy sour cherry cake – just the way we like it!
+Although fresh sour cherries are hard to find in England, I usually buy them frozen.
+Trust me, they’re just as good.
+The best part of an upside-down cake is that you don’t have to worry about the cherries sinking to the bottom.
 Why?
-Because they are purposefully placed on the bottom of the cake tin and then after it has been baked, you turn the cake upside-down.
+Because they’re intentionally placed at the bottom of the cake tin, and once baked, the cake is turned upside down.
 So easy!

 Ingredients for the cake: